akhilpv/organization/README.md

 ```
 Installation and setup steps

-Please checkout the folder to local and give permission to the assets folder in the root.
+1.Please checkout the folder to local and give permission to the assets folder in the root.
-Open terminal and change the directory  to the project folder
+2.Open terminal and change the directory  to the project folder
-create a database named : organisation
+3.create a database named : organisation
-run the command : php init
+4.run the command : php init
-after that migrate the tables using the command : php yii migrate
+5.after that migrate the tables using the command : php yii migrate
-then enter the url :http://localhost/organization/frontend.php
+6.then enter the url :http://localhost/organization/frontend.php